Battle of Jalalabad (1989): Background

-The Soviet Union officially withdrew from Afghanistan on February 15, 1989, marking the end of the Soviet-Afghan War.
+The Soviet Union officially withdrew from Afghanistan on February 15, 1989, marking the end of the Soviet–Afghan War.
 The war was fought between mujahideen guerilla groups (supported by Pakistan, the United States, Saudi Arabia, China, Iran, and other nations) and the Soviet-backed Democratic Republic of Afghanistan.
 However, the Democratic Republic of Afghanistan, which the mujahideen perceived as a "puppet government", remained in power after the withdrawal.

-The Mujahideen were supported by Pakistani intelligence.
-ISI Director Hamid Gul's stated goal was to establish a mujahideen government in Afghanistan, led by Hezb-e Islami leader Gulbuddin Hekmatyar.
+The mujahideen were supported by Pakistani intelligence.
+ISI Director Hamid Gul's stated goal was to establish a mujahideen government in Afghanistan, led by Hezb-e Islami Gulbuddin leader Gulbuddin Hekmatyar.
 Analysts disagree as to whether Pakistan's Prime Minister Benazir Bhutto was kept in the dark about the ISI's plan to overturn Afghanistan or was aware of the attack.
-One analyst stated that United States Ambassador to Pakistan Robert B. Oakley was exhortating this mujahideen attack.
+One analyst stated that U.S. Ambassador to Pakistan Robert B. Oakley was exhortating this mujahideen attack.

 The Americans reportedly were motivated by their wish to humiliate the Marxists and send them out of Afghanistan "clinging to their helicopters" to avenge the fall of South Vietnam.
 Pakistan wished to establish a friendly government in Kabul that would not support Baloch and Pashtun separatists in western Pakistan.
 The plan was for Jamiat-e Islami to close the Salang Pass, paralyzing the Afghan Government's supply lines.
 The plan was to establish an interim government in Jalalabad that would be recognized by western nations as the legitimate government of Afghanistan.

-On 6 March 1989, a private meeting was held by former Pakistani Prime Minister Benazir Bhutto and ISI officials, responsible for their strategy in Afghanistan, to discuss Hamid Gul's proposal to attack Jalalabad.
+On 6 March 1989, a private meeting was held by Bhutto and ISI officials, responsible for their strategy in Afghanistan, to discuss Hamid Gul's proposal to attack Jalalabad.
 Bhutto, out of concern for the ISI's plan, invited the U.S. ambassador, Robert Oakley, to attend the meeting.
 Although Oakley had not received specific instructions from Washington, he attended the meeting.
 Various strategies were discussed, and former ISI director Hamid Gul promised Bhutto that Jalalabad would fall within a week.
 Bhutto later noted that Hamid Gul spoke so passionately and confidently that she believed Jalalabad might fall within 24 hours.
 Steve Coll additionally states that the idea of attacking Jalalabad did not originate with the Mujahideen, rather, it was the Pakistani government, in collaboration with the CIA, that planned the attack and directed the Mujahideen to participate in the operation's execution.

 Al-Qaeda positions in Nangarhar Province

-According to Mustafa Hamid, an Egyptian journalist and Al-Qaeda member who had close connections to Jalaluddin Haqqani, claimed that the Arab fighters were positioned in a crescent-shaped line surrounding the city, extending from the Saracha line to the left of the main road up to the Jalozai area, covering a distance of about 15 kilometers.
+According to Mustafa Hamid, an Egyptian journalist and al-Qaeda member who had close connections to Jalaluddin Haqqani, claimed that the Arab fighters were positioned in a crescent-shaped line surrounding the city, extending from the Saracha line to the left of the main road up to the Jalozai area, covering a distance of about 15 kilometers.
 They had established approximately 30 posts or bases, with each post housing between 8 and 145 or 300 fighters.
 These positions were strategically aligned for the occupation of Jalalabad, and they launched a broad offensive against the city.